alejandro61299/Minimaps_Personal_Research/docs/index.md

 In this method we draw all the necessary textures in the final_texture using the render target as we have done before.
 Realizaremos el pintado en este orden:
+ - Set render target
+ - Clear texture (erase all and draw a black background)
+ -

 ## Links to more Documentation